 Name of Program Objective Timeframe in H.E.
-Status of Program Implementation the Homelessness Prevention and Rapid Re-Housing Program countywide.
-This stimulus funded program added additional opportunities for linking individuals and families who are homeless or at risk for homelessness to the array of services and housing options throughout the continuum.
-67. The City shall report on senior housing options, including independent living, assisted living, and at-home care strategies for creating accessibility to health-related services that are not available onsite (to provide aging-in-place options) gaps in affordability recommended solutions.
+Status of Program Implementation 67.
+The City shall report on senior housing options, including independent living, assisted living, and athome care strategies for creating accessibility to health-related services that are not available onsite (to provide aging-in-place options) gaps in affordability recommended solutions.
 The report will also describe different types of senior housing such as clustered cottages, motel conversions and intergenerational housing in transit-oriented developments.
 Identify senior housing needs and increase the supply of affordable senior housing.
-Responsible Department: SHRA 2011 SHRA is on track to complete this study by 2011.

-Name of Program Objective Timeframe in H.E.
-Status of Program Implementation 68.
-Through the City's contract with Mercy Housing, provide technical assistance and capacity building for non-profit agencies seeking to develop affordable housing in Sacramento.
+Responsible Department: SHRA 2011 Due to the limitation of available funding sources to staff this effort, SHRA has no immediate plans to complete this report.
+68. Through the City's contract with Mercy Housing, provide technical assistance and capacity building for non-profit agencies seeking to develop affordable housing in Sacramento.
 Provide technical assistance and capacity to non profit agencies as needed.
 Responsible Department: SHRA Ongoing SHRA provides Community Development Block Grant (CDBG) funds to Mercy Housing who provides technical assistance to social service providers that wish to develop supportive housing for special needs groups such as emancipated foster youths, persons with HIV/AIDS, etc. This funding has proven to be effective in enhancing the capacity of service providers to own, manage and develop permanent supportive housing.
-69. The City shall provide funding and other resources for permanent supportive housing located both in leased units and affordable housing developments.
-Provide funding for permanent supportive housing, developing 280 new units.
-Responsible Department: SHRA Ongoing Please see Program 70 (below) for information regarding permanent supportive housing units and leased housing units developed under the 10 Year Plan to End Chronic Homelessness.